sphinx-doc/sphinx/Doc-26/library/functions.rst

    returns ``['a', 'b', 'c']`` and ``list( (1, 2, 3) )`` returns ``[1, 2, 3]``.
 If
    no argument is given, returns a new empty list, ``[]``.

+   :class:`list` is a mutable sequence type, as documented in :ref:`typesseq`.

 .. function:: locals()